- Genre: supernatural haunted-house horror.

 Unable to sleep, the sisters huddled around the flickering fireplace in the living room.
 The storm outside refused to let up, and with the power frequently flickering, they found solace in the dancing flames.
 They leafed through the diaries and letters found in the attic.
 Finally, they stumbled on an old journal belonging to their mother, Katherine.
 Its final pages revealed a chilling tale:

 Elena’s hands trembled as she read the passage aloud.
 Her eyes flicked to the locked storage room on the second floor.
 Now, it all made a twisted kind of sense.
-Their mother had hidden the existence of another Elena—a child plagued by some unknown affliction, locked away until her death.
-The diaries hinted at something beyond madness, describing ominous whispers and strange occurrences.
+Their mother had hidden the existence of another Elena, a child plagued by some unknown affliction, locked away until her death.
 The original Elena’s rage had only grown after death, clinging to the house, searching for retribution.

 Confronting the Unseen